mani592003/weather/README.md

-It shows the updated weather of every city
+The code for weather updates it shows the updated weather of every city